Conservative Party of Canada candidates in the 2004 Canadian federal election: Brant: Greg Martin

 Greg Martin is a professional firefighter.
 As of 2010, he had served twenty-five years with Toronto Fire Services and held the rank of captain.
 He was a member of the Brantford city council from 2000 to 2010, representing the third ward.

 After a failed bid in 1997, Martin was elected to council at age forty in the 2000 municipal election, defeating former mayor Bob Taylor for the ward's second seat.
 He was re-elected in 2003 and 2006, but lost in 2010.
 Martin became vice-chair of the health board in 2002 and later chaired the corporate services committee and the Wayne Gretzky Sports Centre expansion work group.
 He attempted to replace Marguerite Ceschi-Smith as chair of the city's brownfield committee in 2004, but was defeated.

 Generally, Martin was known as a fiscal conservative.
 He was the only councillor to vote against a twenty-year downtown revitalization plan in 2002, saying that the region had already received too much money.
 He was also the only councillor to vote against sending a trade delegation to Italy in 2005, and the following year he was one of two councillors to vote against continuing a grant to Laurier Brantford.
 Martin sat on the Finance Committee for most of his time on Brantford City Council and as Chair, ushered in a service review program for city departments.
 He was successful in getting council to agree to a set time hiring freeze of municipal employees to help minimize property tax increases.
 He was also a proponent of intensive line-by-line study of operational and capital budgets during annual budget deliberations by council.

 Martin served a one-year term as president of Brant's Reform Party of Canada association in the 1990s.
 He opposed the party's United Alternative initiative in 1999, but nonetheless joined the resultant Canadian Alliance party in 2000.
 The Alliance merged with the Progressive Conservative Party of Canada to form the Conservative Party in 2003, and Martin joined the new party.
 He was neutral in its 2004 leadership election.
 Martin also served on the executive of the local Progressive Conservative Party of Ontario association and chaired the group Taxpayers Coalition Brant.
 He frequently wrote letters to the Brantford Expositor before his election to council, advocating conservative policies.

-Martin called for referendums on abortion and the death penaltyas part of his platform for the 2004 Federal election.
+Martin called for referendums on abortion and the death penalty as part of his platform for the 2004 Federal election.
 He received 17,792 votes (33.10%), finishing second against Liberal candidate Lloyd St. Amand.
 He sought the Conservative nomination again for the 2006 federal election, but lost to Phil McColeman.